center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/access_token_manipulation.rst

         |         - 'c:\\\\windows\\\\system32\\\\cmd.exe'
       -

-This analytic scores at **1U** because it relies on commands being run from ``cmd.exe``.
+This analytic's robustness score is **1U** because it relies on commands being run from ``cmd.exe``.
 While some observables of the analytic score at level 2, they are ORed with level 1 making the overall analytic score at 1U.
 This analytic also relies on an adversary accidentally entering these commands on the victim machine since the specific arguments are typically executed on a beacon within CobaltStrike.